Getting Started

 • Save all packaging as this is needed for returns and repairs.

-• Once you’re done inspecting the machine, remove the wing-nuts from the bottom of the machine.
-NOTE: the new model Pro 700 is equipped with a single wing-nut.
+• Once you’re done inspecting the machine, remove the shipping wing-nuts from the bottom of the machine to ensure that your pump is properly suspended before use.
+NOTE: new model Pro 700s are equipped with a single wing-nut.

 Step 2: Choosing your water source